 The FBI’s online crime division recently flagged an alarmingly growing trend in the romance scam department.
-Online dating scammers have expanded their romance scam strategies by adding a new dark twist to it and taking advantage of their victims in a whole new way.
-This dating scam turns love-seekers into unwittingly recruited criminals, also known as ‘money mules’.
+Online dating scammers have expanded their romance scam strategies by adding a new dark twist and taking advantage of their victims in a whole new way.
+This dating scam turns love-seekers into unwittingly recruited criminals known as money mules.

 Here’s how they work.
-The scammers, pretending to be American or European citizens living or working abroad, start grooming their victims for several months by establishing a supposedly trustworthy relationship with them.
-They then proceed to have their victim act as a financial middleperson in a variety of fraudulent activities.
+The scammers, pretending to be American or European citizens living or working abroad, groom their victims for several months by establishing a supposedly trustworthy relationship with them.
+They then have their victim act as a financial middle-person in various fraudulent activities.
 There are many ways victims can unwittingly help fraudsters.
-For instance, they can print and post packages or letters often containing counterfeit checks, or in other cases pick up money at Western Union and forward it to another place.
-They could even open a bank account under the pretense of sending and receiving payment directly, except that these accounts, unknowingly, are then used to aid criminal activities.
+For instance, they can print and post packages or letters often containing counterfeit checks, or in other cases, pick up money at Western Union and forward it to another place.
+They could even open a bank account under the pretense of sending and receiving payment directly, except that these accounts are unknowingly used to aid criminal activities.

-The Telegraph reported a story about a 61-year-old British man who was tricked by fraudsters to fund terrorists in this exact way.
+The Telegraph reported a story about a 61-year-old British man tricked by fraudsters to fund terrorists in this exact way.
 He believed he was corresponding with a wealthy businesswoman he met on an online dating site.
-The woman claimed she needed her money in the UK so she could pay her European employees.
+The woman claimed she needed her money in the UK to pay her European employees.
 The man would then send checks on her behalf, becoming inadvertently and unknowingly part of a fraud scheme.

 Staying ahead of the scammers

-With fraudsters persistently refining their scamming techniques, companies must always be one step ahead in the prevention of these scams to protect their users and keep them safe on their site.
+With fraudsters persistently refining their scamming techniques, companies must always be one step ahead in preventing these scams from protecting their users and keeping them safe on their sites.

-Marketplace leakage, which we wrote about in a previous article, refers to losing your users’ from operating on your platform and continue their conversations beyond your site’s security measures.
-This technique of luring users away from your site is used in the scam examples mentioned in this article, and dramatically increases the risk of your users being scammed.
-To ensure the safety of yours users, online marketplaces need to keep interactions on their platforms by preventing the display of personal details and hidden URLs.
+Marketplace leakage refers to losing your users from operating on your platform and continuing their conversations beyond your site’s security measures.
+This technique of luring users away from your site is used in the scam examples mentioned in this article and dramatically increases the risk of your users being scammed.

 Marketplace leakage can be avoided by improving your content moderation efforts.
-By ensuring accurate automated moderation you can instantly spot and prevent any content aimed at drawing users away from your platform.
+By ensuring accurate automated moderation, you can instantly spot and prevent any content that draws users away from your platform.

 This is Besedo